Rattanbai Jinnah: Last days and death

 The Taj Mahal Palace Hotel in Mumbai, where Petit spent last years of her life.

 After Ruttie and Jinnah separated, their daughter was able to meet Ruttie's mother.
-Lady Petit became very close to her granddaughter, and due their closeness Dina chose to take her maternal grandmother's first name.
+Lady Petit became very close to her granddaughter, and due to their closeness Dina chose to take her maternal grandmother's first name.

 Ruttie Jinnah developed intestinal ailments and cancer was speculated to be the cause.
 She also suffered from depression, which was not well understood at the time.
 In early 1928, she moved into a suite at Bombay's Taj Mahal Palace Hotel, leaving Jinnah home with eight-year-old Dina.
 That spring, while visiting Paris with her mother, Ruttie fell into an unexplained coma and almost died.
 Two months later, on 19 February 1929, Ruttie fell unconscious in her room at the Taj Mahal Palace Hotel in Mumbai.
 She died the next day, 20 February, on her 29th birthday.
-There is no official medical record stating the cause of her death, so there are many speculations that range from cancer to colitis.
+Family friends believed that she had died from cancer while her daughter Dina maintained that she died from colitis.
 Jinnah was in Delhi at the time, so he didn't find out about his wife's death until his father-in-law called him from Bombay to inform him that Ruttie had died.

+According to Haji Bhai Esmail Dossa, a Bombay-based businessman, who was a client of Jinnah, Ruttie and Jinnah never separated.
+Despite being ill with cancer, she had thrown a small luncheon party for "Jay" (Jinnah) and their immediate families on his 52nd birthday at the Taj Mahal Hotel Ballroom on 25 December 1928.